mtumilowicz/poligon/README.md

 <a name="problems.dates"></a>
 ## problems.dates

-In this package we would like to present solutions to problems & tasks concerning dates, that we have spotted during surfing on the internet or in the interviews.
 <a name="DateGenerator"></a>
 * **DateGenerator** generates random dates in a range approximately *(now-3,5 year; now+3,5)*.
 To control scope we use parameter *upperBound*,